 Unfortunately, accidental exposure to pesticides occurs.
 Symptoms of skin exposure include itching, blistering or rash.
 Symptoms of oral exposure or ingestion include burned mouth, sore throat or upset stomach.
 Inhalation symptoms include pain or tightness in chest whereas those for ocular exposure are eye irritation, or temporary or permanent blindness

 If you or someone else displays any of these symptoms after coming in contact with a pesticide, take action right away.
 Do not take any chances; contact a medical professional and take the pesticide label with you if a visit to the emergency room is recommended.
 The label will include specific information that the medical professional can follow to provide remedial treatment.

 When handling pesticides, always wear the personal protection equipment mentioned on the label.
 (Source: U.S. Department of Agriculture)

 For safety's sake, keep the following points in mind when using pesticides in a situation where children, pets or wildlife also are present:

 - Remove or cover pet food and water dishes.

-- Never place rodent baits where children, pets or wildlife will contact them.
+- Never place pesticide baits where children, pets or wildlife will contact them.

 Storage and disposal

-Once a pesticide container is empty, make sure that it is thoroughly cleaned out.
-With liquid formulations, triple rinsing the container and adding the rinsate directly back into the sprayer as makeup solution is the best way to dispose of any residues.
-Do not rinse containers in a household sink, and do not pour rinsate down any drain.
-With bags and containers of dry formulations, thoroughly shake these directly onto the site or into the spreader.
-In most states, including Missouri, burning of any pesticide container is illegal and should not be considered as a disposal option for these containers.
-Under no circumstances should reuse of a pesticide container be considered for storage of any other substance than the original product.
+Once a pesticide container is empty, clean it out thoroughly.
+The best way to dispose of residues of liquid formulations is to triple-rinse the container into a bucket, pour the rinse water back into the sprayer, and reuse it according to the pesticide label directions.
+Do not rinse containers in a household sink, and do not pour rinse water down a drain.
+For dry formulations, thoroughly shake the bag or container directly onto the site or into the spreader.
+The cleaned container can be put in your regular trash.
+In most states, including Missouri, burning a pesticide container is illegal and should not be considered a disposal option.
+Never reuse a pesticide container for storage of any other substance.